HerveAbdi/data4PCCAR/README.md

 The (230 by 240 = 55,200 pixels) pictures of six faces (3 men and 3 women).
 To be used to illustrate PCA or PLS on images.

+### sixteenGums4Descriptors

+  The average data obtained from ten tasters who evaluated the intensity of four descriptors for  sixteen chewing-gums.
+These data can be used to illustrate:
+    normed Principal Component Analysis (PCA) or Multiple Correspondence Analysis (MCA).

 ### twentyWines